apache/accumulo-classloaders/modules/vfs-class-loader/TESTING.md

 scan
 ```

-e.
+### Change the context on the table

+Change the contexts on the table to test the classes being loaded from the different jars.

+a.
 Set the table context to cxA.
 The scan on the table should return the value `foo`.

 ```
 config -t test -s table.classpath.context=cxA scan
 ```

-f.
+b.
 Set the table context to cxB.
 The scan on the table should return the value `bar`.

 ```
 config -t test -s table.classpath.context=cxB scan
 ```

+### Testing Reloading

+Now we are going to remove the jar from the `cxB` context directory and replace it with the jar from the `cxA` context directory.

-g.
-Now, to test the reloading copy /iterators/example-a/examples.jar to /iterators/example-b/examples.jar and rescan.
+a.
+Test the reloading by removing the existing jar from HDFS, copy /iterators/example-a/examples.jar to /iterators/example-b/examples2.jar and rescan.
 The value from the scan should be `foo`.
+Note that the context set on the table is `cxB` which returned `bar` in the previous test.

+NOTE: Overwriting the example-b/examples.jar does not work, it does not appear that VFS pulls down the jar from HDFS into the local cache directory and it continues to serve up the old class.

 ```
-hadoop fs -cp -f /iterators/example-a/examples.jar /iterators/example-b/examples.jar
+hadoop fs -rm /iterators/new/bar/examples.jar hadoop fs -cp -f /iterators/example-a/examples.jar /iterators/new/bar/examples2.jar scan
-scan
 ```